Let’s wrap up homeschooling for the year! I promise it doesn’t have to be stressful at all.

 What counts as a sample for a portfolio?

 That’s up to you.
 It could be one worksheet, an entire folder/notebook/lapbook from a unit study, or an entire workbook.
 To decide, I always ask myself two questions:

 - What would my children REALISTICALLY like to have as a memory from the school year?
 (Workbooks probably aren’t the answer here.)

 - What would be sufficient to show as proof of legitimate homeschooling if someone showed up at the door within the next year?
 (Usually, this is much less than you think.
 Some representative samples of work from all subjects, a calendar of your homeschool attendance, thorough lesson plans, and report cards are usually plenty.)

 You Can Pitch The Rest

-All other worksheets and leftovers that didn’t make it into the final portfolio are pitched.
-Yes, you heard correctly.
+All other worksheets and leftovers that don’t make it into the final portfolio are pitched.
+Yes, you read that correctly.
 They are thrown in the garbage.
 Gasp, you say?
 How can I get rid of all ??
 What IF someone needs to see it all as proof???
 What IF my children hate me forever for throwing away pages and pages of math problems, crinkled art projects, and rotting nature study collections????

-Let’s go back the “proving” a legitimate homeschool for a minute first.
+Let’s go back to “proving” a legitimate homeschool for a minute.
 When I taught in the public school system, a similar method of “a few best pieces” was the practice for each child’s cumulative folder.
 If it’s good enough for them, it’s good enough for me.
 The rest of the work was sent home to the parents (where it was, quite likely, pitched into the garbage.)

 If you’re ultra-concerned that your child will be devastated if you throw things away, you have a few options.
 First, save everything.
 No one’s stopping you.
 Second, save everything for a year and then reevaluate what needs to stay.
 Third, take lots and lots of pictures and create virtual folders to use for reminiscing.